JBlitzar/s1-cv/panorama-stitching/NOTES.md

 My builtin RANSAC doesn't work and I don't know why.
 Maybe it's just not enough iterations?
 I timed stuff to identify bottlenecks.

 Soo I just vectorized with numpy and increased the number of keypoints.
 Except now all of the points are collapsing??

+I've now spent an hour on this and still don't know why it's not working.
+Yes, I tried asking AI.